octopuscinema/raw-player/README.md

 ## Basic system requirements
 - Windows 10 / macOS 10.10 or newer
-- GPU with support for OpenGL 3.2 or greater (Native Apple Metal API support in progress)
+- GPU with support for OpenGL 3.2+ and OpenCL 1.2+

 ## Installation
 OCTOPUS RAW Player [releases](https://github.com/octopuscinema/raw-player/releases) are usually installed by launching the Windows ```.msi``` or macOS ```.pkg``` installer file.
 Alternatively, OCTOPUS RAW Player can be run as a portable single-file executable without installation.